apache/mxnet/docs/tutorials/index.md

 #### R

-- [Neural Networks with MXNet in Five Minutes](http://mxnet.io/tutorials/r/fiveMinutesNeuralNetwork.html) *Using a simple mulit-layer perceptron to do classification and regression tasks on the mlbench dataset*
+- [Neural Networks with MXNet in Five Minutes](http://mxnet.io/tutorials/r/fiveMinutesNeuralNetwork.html) *Using a simple multi-layer perceptron to do classification and regression tasks on the mlbench dataset*

 ## Other Resources
 - Collection of MXNet Tutorials for NVidia GTC 2016.
 [MXNet GTC 15 Tutorials](https://github.com/dmlc/mxnet-gtc-tutorial)
 - Collection of [MXNet Code Examples](https://github.com/dmlc/mxnet/tree/master/example)

 ## Language Tutorials
-*MXNet language specific features walkthrough for R and Python have been moved to the [How To](http://mxnet.io/how_to/index.html) section of this site.
+* MXNet language specific features walkthrough for R and Python have been moved to the [How To](http://mxnet.io/how_to/index.html) section of this site.